atk4/dsql/README.md

  - no knowledge of your database schema
  - no reliance on any ussage pattern in your database or presence of specific tables
  - no decision making based on supplied data values
- - so active record or object relational mapping
+ - no active record or object relational mapping

 Read more on DSQL Restrictions